UDOOboard/Docs/docs/10_Advanced_Topics/00_Setup_development_environment.md

-The recommended OS for developing UDOO Neo is Ubuntu.
+The recommended OS for developing UDOO is Ubuntu.
 If you do not use Ubuntu, you will need to install a virtual machine, as indicated in this section.

 If you are already running Ubuntu on your development computer, you can safely skip this section.